• Train

 Develop Computer Vision with OpenCV

-To accelerate the development, the Viso Suite platform uses no-code technology to leverage the capabilities of OpenCV.
-This allows developers to build their computer vision pipelines visually with modular building blocks.
-The no-code editor and automated AI model management facilitate collaboration and make building and maintaining computer vision pipelines much faster.
-Using OpenCV with no-code benefits both vision experts and newly trained developers with basic knowledge.
+The no-code editor and automated model management facilitate collaboration.
+Thus, optimizing the building and maintenance of computer vision pipelines.
+Using OpenCV with no code benefits both vision experts and newly trained developers with basic knowledge.

-Vision capabilities of OpenCV
+Vision Capabilities of OpenCV

 In the following, we will highlight the most prominent capabilities: